CloudBoltSoftware/cloudbolt-forge/actions/cloudbolt_plugins/configure_nodes_for_rke/README.md

 This plugin will provision one Kubernetes cluster per Catalog Item order.

 Each cluster is unique to the Resource and the clusters have files on disk which can be inspected for troubleshooting purposes.
-For example a Resource with ID 101 can be found on the CloudBolt host at `/var/opt/cloudbolt/rke/resource-101`.
+For example, a Resource with ID 101 can be found on the CloudBolt host at `/var/opt/cloudbolt/rke/resource-101`.
 This directory contains the authentication keys, `cluster.yml`, and `rkestate` for the Kubernetes cluster associated with that CloudBolt Resource ID.

 ## Setting up a CloudBolt Container Orchestrator